GeneralGrube/JUGA_survey/README.md

 Raw data file in this repository: data_JuGa_final.xlsx

-Link to the Google Colab document: https://colab.research.google.com/drive/1-rfeeIVQxWPTWnOmf8neL0htBay6KQxs?usp=sharing
+The Google Colab document can be accessed vis the file manager.

 ---
 **Notice:**